Can you make any money with a pet daycare business?

 • The level of service and rates you are willing to offer.
 Once you research what competitors are charging, you can consider what types of services you want to offer and how much you could charge.

 • Operational expenses.
-This includes the cost of rent, utilities, supplies, marketing, insurance and whatever you pay staff if any (details below).
+This includes the cost of rent, utilities, supplies, marketing, business insurance and whatever you pay staff if any (details below).Brown dog with one paw in the air.

 • Franchise or startup costs.
 Will you start your own business or pay franchise fees?
 Of course, there are pros and cons to both, so do your research.